 Politicians, activists, intellectuals and influencers can all be found quoting with regards to the power of education and the way it can change the world.

-Teachers therefore play a fundamental role in enabling our ability to read, write, communicate, analyse, think critically and understand ethics – again, quite a role.
+Teachers therefore play a fundamental role in enabling our ability to read, write, communicate, analyze, think critically and understand ethics – again, quite a role.

 What Makes an Effective Teacher?